-Kid-friendly water parks have become fairly ubiquitous in the Caribbean, from resorts with "lazy river" pool areas with waterslides to full-blown, amusement-park style attractions with multiple slides, wave pools, and more.
-Jamaica may be the king of water parks in the Caribbean, boasting at least four major attractions guaranteed to keep you wet and happy.
+Kid-friendly water parks are found everywhere in the Caribbean, from resorts with "lazy river" pools with waterslides to full-blown amusement-park style attractions with multiple slides, wave pools, and splash pads.